dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 and
 [Transis](https://dahliamalkhi.github.io/files/Transis-CACM1994.pdf),
 were designed for high-throughput by building consensus over causal message ordering (!).
+The ACM Operating Systems Reviews journal ran in 199? [an issue dedicated to causally and totally ordered communication]().

 Recent interest in scaling blockchains is rekindling interest in this approach with emphasis on Byzantine fault tolerance, e.g., in systems like
 [HashGraph](https://hedera.com/hh_whitepaper_v2.1-20200815.pdf),
 [Narwhal](https://arxiv.org/abs/2105.11827),